Monkey Island 2: LeChuck's Revenge: Three phases

-The resultant graphics materials were submitted to LucasArts' marketing department to shape the game's promotion.
+LucasArts' marketing department was given the graphics materials.
 LucasArts gave to publications such as Computer Gaming World the latest builds of Monkey Island 2 and gameplay screenshots for press coverage.
-Also around this time LucasArts completed the packaging solution for Monkey Island 2: the marketers put still images of the game's provisional art into the design of the backside of the retail box.
-Concurrently the company organized the exposure of the game at prospective trade shows and the involvement of focus groups in the game's development.
+Also around this time LucasArts completed the packaging solution for Monkey Island 2: the marketers put still images of the provisional art into the design of the backside of the retail box.
+Concurrently, the company organized the demonstrations at trade shows and the involvement of focus groups in the development.
 In June 1991, LucasArts showed Monkey Island 2: LeChuck's Revenge, then temporarily titled The Secret of Monkey Island II, alongside Indiana Jones and the Fate of Atlantis at the Summer Consumer Electronics Show.
-That month, Paul Presley of The One estimated that the game "is still a long way from completion", and later in August, Amaya Lopez of Zero reported that the sequel was to be released for PCs and the Amiga in late 1991.
+That month, Paul Presley of The One estimated that the game was "still a long way from completion", and later in August, Amaya Lopez of Zero reported that the sequel was to be released for PCs and the Amiga in late 1991.

-The third and last phase required LucasArts to "put the absolute finishing touches", as put by Johnny L. Wilson, to the entirety of the previously developed material for Monkey Island 2.
-As production continued, personnel began to work overtime to bring the game's assets to completion, a trend which would extend to the company's subsequent games such as Day of the Tentacle.
+The third and last phase required LucasArts to "put the absolute finishing touches", as put by Johnny L. Wilson of Computer Gaming World, to the entirety of the previously developed material for Monkey Island 2.
+As production continued, personnel began to work overtime to complete the assets, a trend which would extend to the company's later games such as Day of the Tentacle.
 Schafer told Edge in 2009 that at the time, the staff members disregarded the risk of personal strain from crunch time practices because most of them had shared similar past experiences during higher education, as an outgrowth of the necessity to reside in dormitories and study at underground facilities on campus territory.

-Summarizing his overview of Monkey Island 2s development, Wilson suggested that LucasArts' three-part process proved to be "a mixed blessing": although intended to provide momentum to the overall production, the procedure only simplified the programmers' workload in the first phase, offset by "trade-offs" to the performance of the remaining staff members.
+Summarizing his overview of the development, Wilson suggested that LucasArts' three-part process proved to be "a mixed blessing": although intended to provide momentum to the overall production, the procedure only simplified the programmers' workload in the first phase, offset by "trade-offs" to the performance of the remaining staff members.
 However, Rob Smith retroactively indicated that the team maintained a "straightforward" pace of development, in part due to familiarity with SCUMM's nuances grown from their past work.
-He specifically noted that the SCUMM engine's capabilities allowed them to introduce concepts, dialogues, and interactive scenes within Monkey Island 2 at all possible phases of the game's development, even directly ahead of its release.
-According to Smith, the convenience of the team's situation enabled them to conclude work on the sequel within one year from its start.
-Gilbert asserted that the development staff did not encounter corporate pressure during their work on the game, and reported that the sequel's creation provided him with satisfaction, although "perhaps not as much as the first one".
+He specifically noted that the SCUMM engine's capabilities allowed them to introduce concepts, dialogues, and interactive scenes at all phases of development, even directly ahead of release.
+According to Smith, the convenience of the team's situation enabled them to conclude work within one year from its start.
+Gilbert said that the development staff did not encounter corporate pressure, and reported that the sequel's creation provided him with satisfaction, although "perhaps not as much as the first one".